 In general, assessments of children with communication or learning delays result in percentile scores that are often much lower, like the first or second percentile.
 Although this sounds like a substantial delay, it does not directly translate to how delayed their skills are.

 A percent delay measures how far behind the child's results are to other children their age.
-This is evident in Age Equivalent (AE) scores.
-If a 12 year old child took a norm reference test and had a valid result with an age equivalence score of 6;6 (years; months), for example, they would be more than 30% delayed.
+This is evident in age-equivalency (AE) scores.
+If a 12-year-old child took a norm-reference test and had a valid result with an AE score of 6;6 (years; months), they would be more than 30% delayed.
 In fact, they are demonstrating nearly a 50% delay.
-This is the most common use of percent of delay; looking at the age of the child at the time of testing and the age equivalence they scored on communication and cognitive assessments.
-This calculation of percent delay can only occur when you know the age at the time of testing and the valid age equivalent score the child had.
+This is the most common use of percent of delay: looking at the age of the child at the time of testing and the age equivalence they scored on communication and cognitive assessments.
+This calculation of percent delay can only occur when you know the age at the time of testing and the valid AE score the child had.

 There are 12 months in a year.
-This has to be incorporated in order to turn a child's age, or age equivalency score into an integer.
-Remember that age equivalency scores are written in years and months (years; months).
-If a child's age is 4 years 6 months, or a child's age equivalency score is 4;6, that is the same as 4.5 years (as an integer).
+This has to be incorporated in order to turn a child's age, or AE score into an integer.
+Remember that age-equivalency scores are written in years and months (years; months).
+If a child's age is 4 years 6 months, or a child's AE score is 4;6, that is the same as 4.5 years (as an integer).
 Take the number of months and divide by 12 months in a year.
 One can also decide to perform the equations in total months rather than with integers.
 For example, if a child's age is 4 years, 6 months, that's 54 months.
-Take the number of years and multiply by 12 and add the additional number of months.
+Take the number of years, multiply by 12, and add the additional number of months.

 To determine percent delay: